The Nightwatchman

-The Nightwatchman is the solo project of American musician Tom Morello (Rage Against the Machine, Street Sweeper Social Club and former Audioslave).
+The Nightwatchman is a solo project of the American musician Tom Morello who is known for his memberships in Rage Against the Machine, Street Sweeper Social Club and Audioslave.
 Morello began performing as the Nightwatchman in 2003 as an outlet for his political views while he was playing apolitical music with Audioslave.

 Career

 Early career

 Morello created the identity of the Nightwatchman, inspired by Bruce Springsteen's The Ghost of Tom Joad album, when a desire to return to political activism in his music struck him in 2003, after over a year of playing non-activist rock in Audioslave.
 Morello describes the Nightwatchman as "the black Robin Hood of 21st century music" and "a reaction against illicit wars, a reaction against first strikes, torture, secret prisons, spying illegally on American citizens.
 It's a reaction against war crimes, and it's a reaction against a few corporations that grow rich [off] this illicit war while people beg for food in the city streets."
 He later elaborated that the format was inspired by long-time social and political activist/musician Billy Bragg.
 Morello first saw him performing at a concert c.
 1994, playing "fearlessly" before a crowd of 8,000 people in a tent alongside big-name rock bands of the time.
 The Nightwatchman first began playing political acoustic folk music in a Los Angeles coffeehouse before a small crowd, and soon after went on Billy Bragg's Tell Us the Truth Tour.

 "The Nightwatchman is my political folk alter ego.
 I've been writing these songs and playing them at open mic nights with friends for some time.
 This is the first time I've toured with it.
 When I play open mic nights, I'm announced as the Nightwatchman.
 There will be kids there who are fans of my electric guitar playing, and you see them there scratching their heads."